jrauvola/LIA/README.md

 ## **🧠LiA's Brain: Our LLM Agents**
 At the core of LiA lies a sophisticated network of Language Model (LLM) agents, each designed to enhance your interview preparation experience.
 These agents leverage advanced AI technologies to provide personalized support, guidance, and feedback tailored to your unique needs.

-In this section, we will explore three key agents that make up LiA's brain:

-- **Question Generation Agent**: This agent curates a diverse set of interview questions based on Eric's target role and experience level, ensuring Eric's practice relevant scenarios.
-- **Expert Agent**: Equipped with domain-specific knowledge, this agent offers insights and advice on best practices, helping you understand industry expectations and prepare effectively.
-- **Evaluation Agent**: This agent assesses  Eric's responses in real-time, providing constructive feedback and performance metrics to help Eric refine your answers and boost Eric's confidence.

-Together, these agents form a comprehensive support system, empowering Eric to tackle interviews with confidence and skill.
+Together, these agents form a comprehensive support system, empowering Khushi to tackle interviews with confidence and skill.

 ### **💬Question Generation Agent**
 This agent takes key information about the candidate’s prior experience, project background, and details of the role they are preparing for—such as a **Data Scientist position in the Gaming Industry**.
 By leveraging this contextual data, the agent formulates highly relevant and customized interview questions that align with both the candidate’s expertise and the target industry.